Home Pregnancy Test

 When should a home pregnancy test be used?

 Home pregnancy tests can detect if you are pregnant as early as 7 to 10 days after conception.
 If your home pregnancy test is negative, test your urine again within a few days to a week.
 If you think you might be pregnant despite a negative test result, call your doctor or health care provider and schedule an appointment.
-If you are pregnant, begin taking a multivitamin each day to keep your body strong.
-A women’s brand, such as Centrum® or Stresstabs® or their generic equivalent, is adequate as a start until you see your doctor.
+If you are pregnant, begin taking a multivitamin each day to keep your body strong and prevent birth defects.
+Prenatal vitamins have the most folic acid in them, but any daily multivitamin, including children’s chewable, will have enough folic acid to prevent the birth defects.
+Your doctor may change the recommendation as the pregnancy progresses.

 What else do I need to know about home pregnancy tests?